ThinkDataEd/curriculum/docs/unit3/lesson11.md

     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 3_v_6.0/LMR_3.8_Sampling the Gettysburg Address.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_3.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 3_v_6.0/LMR_3.8_Sampling the Gettysburg Address.pdf)</div>

 6. Inform students that they will get 30 seconds to select 10 words that they think are representative of all words in the speech.
+This is our first sampling plan.

     **<u>Note:</u>** It is important that students work fast so they are forced to choose based on first impressions and don't have time to reflect.
 Also, this activity tends to not work well if students are